Coatepeque, El Salvador: History

 Initially inhabited by the Poqomam Maya, it was conquered by the Nahuas of Cuzcatlan around the 1200s, forming the altepetl of the same name.
 It fell to Spanish rule after the Spanish conquest of El Salvador in the early 16th century.
 During the colonial period, it was under the Alcaldia Mayor de San Salvador.
-Post independence it was apart of the Sonsonate department until it's split, joining the newly created Santa Ana in 1855.
-It was first granted the title of villa on October 12th, 1858, and getting promoted to city on March 25th, 1917.
-Both the town and lake were one in the same before the municipality was split in March 20th, 1933, to form El Congo.
+Post independence it was a part of the Sonsonate department until its split, joining the newly created Santa Ana in 1855.
+It was first granted the title of villa on October 12, 1858, and getting promoted to city on March 25, 1917.
+Both the town and lake were one in the same before the municipality was split on March 20, 1933, to form El Congo.
 Due to the 2023 municipality restructuring, Coatepeque was re-categorized as a district and joined El Congo under the municipality of Santa Ana Este.

 It was the epicenter of the Battle of Coatepeque, where Salvadoran forces successfully defended the city from invading Guatemalan forces.